 In the other small mixing bowl gently whisk together the remaining milk (½ cup), eggs, vanilla extract, and lemon extract.
 Set aside.

 In the bowl of a stand mixer and with the flat beater attachment, combine the flour, sugar, lemon jello powder, baking powder, baking soda, and salt and give it a quick mix together for approximately 1 minute.

-Add in the butter, in small pieces, to the dry ingredients and mix on low until it looks like coarse sand.
+Add the butter, in small pieces, to the dry ingredients and mix on low until it looks like coarse sand.